-Gas cylinders store gases under high pressures.
-Gas cylinders can store both flammable gases, such as acetylene, and inert gases such as helium.
+Gas cylinders can store flammable gases, such as acetylene, and inert gases, such as helium.

 - Cylinder specification